telezoic/Ophidian-Multitude-Python/README.md

 3: Place multitude.py and the vendor scripts in the same directory on your machine.

-4: Run multitude.py from the terminal > name your vendor [vendor.py],  input.csv,  output.csv
+4: Run `python multitude.py` from the terminal > name your vendor [vendor.py],  input.csv,  output.csv

 5: The script will write the access message to the third column of the .csv